matoussi-roua/Grpc_calculator_server_two_client/README.md

 Contributions are welcome!
 If you have suggestions for improvements or want to add features, please create a pull request.

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [MIT License](https://github.com/matoussi-roua/Grpc_calculator_server_two_client/blob/main/LICENSE) file for details.

 If you need further modifications or additional sections, let me know!